Audio Pool

 Octatrack Manager simplifies the process of getting new sounds into your Octatrack.

-- Select Source: Browse to your samples in the right panel.
+- Select Source: Browse to your samples in the left panel.

-- Select Destination: Navigate to the folder where you want them in the left panel.
+- Select Destination: Navigate to the folder where you want them in the right panel.

 Automatic Conversion